Quarantine and Customs

 • Owned and used by you overseas for 12 months or more

-• Imported temporarily (a security may be required by Customs & Border Protection)
+• Imported temporarily (a security may be required by Immigration and Border Protection)

 For other goods, limits apply.
 These include goods that are